-Facebook pages for businesses has changed a lot over the recent years, I’m sure you’d agree.
+Facebook pages for businesses has changed a lot over the years.

-However, in 2015, I made the bold decision to shut down the Facebook page for Magnet4Blogging.
-I had more than 10,000 fans at the time.
+Back in 2015, I made the bold decision to shut down my original Facebook page for Magnet4Blogging, which I started back in 2010.

 Why did I do this?

-I started a brand new page shortly after deleting the old page and growing my likes slowly and organically, and guess what I found?
+Anyhow, I decided to start a brand new page shortly after deleting the old page and growing my likes slowly and organically, and guess what I found?

-After just a few months, and with just under 100 fans, the engagement level I received on the new page was so much better than the previous Facebook page where I had with 10k fans.
+After just a few months, and with just under 100 fans, my page was receiving far better engagement than the previous Facebook page with 10k fans.

-Anyhow, this post isn’t about what I did to screw up my old Facebook page, this post is about showing you how to grow your Facebook audience, the smart way.
+Right, moving on, because this post isn’t about what I did to screw up my first Facebook page, this post is about showing you how to grow your Facebook audience, the smart way.

 How much content have you shared on Facebook in the last week, or month, or last few months even?

 If you answered me with –

 Well, Fabrizio, not very much at all.
-I share something on my page from time to time I suppose.
+I share something on my page at least once per week.

-From what I’ve learned, if you have a business page already set up, you need to be active on it daily.
+From what I’ve experienced, if you have a business page already set up, you need to be active on it daily.

 That’s the first and biggest tip I can give you.

-By being active daily, you have more chances of getting your content seen and shared.
+By being active daily, you have more chance of getting your content noticed and therefore liked and shared.

-Once again, that’s not good enough.
-You need to have a schedule for posting daily, seven days a week even.
+You need to have a schedule for posting daily, seven days a week.

 - Native videos.